 Brussels Christmas Market

 At Christmas, the whole historic center of Brussels feels like one huge Christmas market.
 From Grand Place to the Bourse to Sainte-Catherine and beyond, there are so many lights, chalets, and decorations down every street and in every square.
-Brussels is a paradise for lovers of Christmas markets, and it’s one of the best Christmas markets in Europe.
+Brussels is a paradise for lovers of markets, and it’s one of the best Christmas markets in Europe.

 There are technically six sections to the main Brussels Christmas market in downtown with other smaller markets happening in the neighborhoods throughout December.
 Over 2.5 million visitors fill the streets of Brussels city center each season to experience the festivities.